Skip to main content

 Beton + Webhooks

-Send revenue signals anywhere with HTTP webhooks
+Send revenue signals anywhere with HTTPS webhooks

 How It Works